Richland County DUI Accident Lawyer

-Seeking Reimbursement Following a DUI Automobile Accident
+Seeking Reimbursement Following a Richland County DUI Accident

 Understanding that the intoxicated motorist will face legal repercussions can make you feel like there is a little bit of justice, but it does not cover your expenses.
 To collect any kind of reimbursement for your injuries, expenses, and distress, you should file a claim with the responsible driver’s auto insurance policy.
 Your law firm can help with each step in the process.

-After a DUI car accident, you should contact law enforcement officers, call emergency medical assistance when necessary, gather evidence (like photographs of the scene, injuries and damage), get the insurance policy and contact information of the driver, and collect the contact information of eye witnesses.
+After a DUI car accident, you should contact law enforcement officers, call emergency medical assistance when necessary, gather evidence (like photographs of the scene, injuries, and damage), get the insurance policy and contact information of the driver, and collect the contact information of eyewitnesses.
 This will help you to demonstrate legal liability and expenses later on.
 The BAC of the person will also be used as proof that he or she was driving while impaired.

 If you do not require emergency treatment, then seek a full health evaluation from a physician at the earliest opportunity.
-It is not unusual for automobile accident victims to be oblivious of their wounds to start with, or to discover that the wounds are much more serious than they thought.
+It is not unusual for automobile accident victims to be oblivious of their wounds to start with or to discover that the wounds are much more serious than they thought.
 Through seeking medical care right after the automobile accident, you ensure that you will not miss any personal injuries, that you’ve got evidence of your injuries, and you aren’t considered accountable for neglecting to care for injuries, possibly worsening their outcomes.

-If you’ve been injured in a Richland County auto accident, there are many different forms of damages available to you.
-You can get all of your related medical expenses, receive your lost wages and any lost long term earning potential, receive compensation for damage to property and pain (possibly even emotional distress), and often punitive damage, as well (intended to reprimand the drunk driver).
+If you’ve been injured in a Richland County DUI accident, there are many different forms of damages available to you.
+You can get all of your related medical expenses, receive your lost wages and any lost long-term earning potential, receive compensation for damage to property and pain (possibly even emotional distress), and often punitive damage, as well (intended to reprimand the drunk driver).
 In cases where a death resulted from the accident, further compensation may be owed to fund funeral/burial expenses, lost income of the departed, and loss in consortium or companionship.